 Having an array of nutrition options is great news for all of us.
 It ensures that we can find something that makes us feel good while giving us the running energy we need.
 But it can also be overwhelming trying to figure out what works best.
 I’ll help you break down the choices!

-How to Fuel for the Long Run and Marathon
+How to Nail Your Nutrition for the Marathon

-The goal is to have a steady supply of glycogen for your body to utilize.
-As we talk about the different options, I’ll discuss when to take those during your run.
+The goal behind fueling is to have a steady supply of glycogen for your body to utilize.

 Options are great to have, right?
 Except when they completely overwhelm you.
 My best advice is to keep your nutrition as simple as possible while still finding what works best for you.
-Some runners use a combination of foods or products at set times through their run, but this takes a lot of practice.
+Some runners use a combination of foods or products at set times through their run, but this will take practice.
+Other runners like the simplicity of finding the one product they know their body tolerates best.

 - form the food/nutrition comes in (liquid, powder/liquid, gel, chew, etc.)